barneydellar/SpaceTypes/README.md

 ## Comparison

 Vectors from the same space can be compared using == or !=.
-Under the hood, this checks for approximate equality.

 ```cpp
 const NewSpace::Vector v1(1, 0, 0);